-Shibao: And with the memory, we had first planned to make it an 8 megabit cart, but to faithfully recreate this world we ended up going with 12 megabits instead.
+Shibao: And with the memory, we had first planned to make it an 8 megabit cart, but to faithfully recreate this world we ended up going with 12 instead.
 Had it not been delayed, Lennus actually would have been the Super Famicom’s first 12 megabit game, but by the time we released it 16 megabit carts were already out… (laughs)

 —Outside of the story, I appreciate things like the control scheme, which makes the battles easy to play.

 Shibao: Yeah, you can control the fights with just the directional pad.
-You can eat your potato chips and drink your oolong tea while you play!
-We don’t want players to get hung up or annoyed by the controls; we want it to be an easy-going experience where you can fully focus on enjoying the story.
+You can eat potato chips and drink your oolong tea while you play!
+We don’t want players to get hung up by the controls; we want it to be an easy-going experience where you can fully focus on enjoying the story.

 Ogawa: In addition to the battles, we strove to make everything immediately intelligble, on a visual level I mean.
 We also included a lot more sound effects than other games for a more realistic experience.
 Also, as you learn and master new magic the fights become a lot more varied, so please use your magic frequently.